BigJk/clai-obsidian/README.md

 3. Enter your API key.
 4. Select the model you want to use.

+## Usage

+Once the plugin is installed, you can use the command `Run Workflow` to run a workflow.
+This will let you select the workflow and input the data that should be passed to the workflow and hit ENTER. **The result will be inserted into the current cursor position.**

+You can also use the command `Run Workflow (Dry)` to insert the content that would be send to the API into the current cursor position without actually running the workflow.
+This is useful for testing / debugging the workflow.

 ## Use Case Example: Generating Random Monsters

 Let's walk you through an example of what I use CL(A)I for to understand how it works.